ryanford/pathetic/README.md

 ---
 ### `pathetic:parse_query(query_str)`

 Returns a query string parsed into a table, unescaped.
+Any keys appearing more than once with different values are gathered into a table.
 ```lua
 pathetic:parse("lang=lua%20lang&lib=pathetic")
 ```